ucipass/autosave/README.md

 ## Installation

-Make sure python 3 is installed on your system.
+No installation is necessary as there is a single autosave.exe 64 bit windows executable in the .\dist directory. autosave.exe was create with pyinstallte and is equivallent to "python3.exe autosave.py" If you want to run this with a python interpreter, make sure python3 is installed on your system.
-Clone the github repository:
+Clone the github repository and install netmiko and textfsm:

     git clone https://github.com/ucipass/autosave
+    pip3 install netmiko
+    pip3 install textfsm

 ## Inventory file

 The inventory file contains hostnames/ip addresses and ssh credentials in order to retreive data.
-The inventory file is in YAML format and will be created automatically if there is not one in the autosave directory.
+The inventory file (default: inventory.yml) is in YAML format and will be created automatically if there is not one in the autosave directory.
 The file can be edited with a text editor to edit/add/delete sections.